HADAS496/comics-and-Reaganomics-/faqs.md

 [^note500]: Parsons, *From Asylum to Prison*, p.
 140.

 This what leads some scholars, such as Parsons who I quoted all over here, to argue that deinstitutionalization was more of trans-institutionalization, as it didn’t truly eliminate confinement but rather transformed it—making it so that individuals with severe mental illness transitioned from mental hospitals into prisons, with occasional stop at the streets.

-{% include figure.html
-  class="center"
-  width="100%"
-  caption="from *The Joker* #2, 1975, cover."
-  image-path="scrollstory/images/for my project/JOEKRLAW.png"
-%}

 While Batman’s comics reflect some vital questions about how society views those with mental health issues and the effectiveness of the criminal justice system, it still leaves us one great riddle:

-### Why Do DC Comics choose to portray the Joker as the epitome of criminal insanity, the ultimate denizen of Arkham Asylum, despite compelling evidence pointing to his need for a traditional prison cell instead?

 {% include figure.html
   class="left"
-  width="40%"
+  width="60%"
   caption="from *The Joker* #1, 1975, p.18"
   image-path="scrollstory/images/for my project/1joker p18.png"
 %}

+### Why Do DC Comics choose to portray the Joker as the epitome of criminal insanity, the ultimate denizen of Arkham Asylum, despite compelling evidence pointing to his need for a traditional prison cell instead?
 By the 1980s, even the morally ambiguous Two-Face, a character torn between good and evil, finds himself unjustly categorized alongside the Joker in that infamous asylum instead of receiving the mental health treatment he desperately needs to rehabilitate.
 Is this a mere plot device, or does it reflect a deeper commentary on justice, morality, and the very nature of sanity within Gotham’s chaotic landscape?

 To conclude this exploration of Arkham Asylum's shadowed halls, I argue that its establishment as a dedicated institution for the "criminally insane" was far more than a mere plot device—after all, why not simply send Batman’s rogues to ordinary prisons?
 Instead, Arkham served as a pointed commentary on the criminal justice and mental health systems of the mid-1970s, a time when deinstitutionalization was rapidly emptying state hospitals while public anxiety mounted over where the mentally ill—especially the dangerous ones—would end up.

+{% include figure.html
+  class="right"
+  width="30%"
+  caption=""
+  image-path="scrollstory/images/for my project/1987.png"
+  %}

 Figures like the Joker and Two-Face are not, in fact, insane in the clinical or legal sense.
 They meticulously plan their crimes, remain acutely aware of their surroundings, and stay firmly in touch with reality.
 The Joker, in particular, offers cynical meta-commentary on his own lack of responsibility, gleefully exploiting the system without even pretending to be detached from sanity—the state does that work for him by labeling him "criminally insane" and committing him to Arkham rather than prison.
 This revolving door of escapes and recommitments, vividly on display in The Joker’s 1975–1976 solo series, underscores a clear underlying message in DC Comics: such calculating, dangerous offenders belong in prisons, not therapeutic asylums.